Trust Services and Information Integrity

 - Confidentiality.
 Information designated as confidential is protected to meet the entity’s objectives.

 - Privacy.
 Personal information is collected, used, retained, disclosed, and disposed to meet the entity’s objectives.

 The TSC can be found in the publication Trust Services Criteria.

-The Task Force has developed the SOC 2® Guide, Reporting on Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy (SOC 2®).
+The Task Force has developed the Guide, SOC 2® Reporting on an Examination of Controls at a Service Organization Relevant to Security, Availability, Processing Integrity, Confidentiality, or Privacy.

 Learn more about System and Organization Control (SOC) reporting.

 In conjunction with the with the Canadian Institute of Chartered Accountants the task force recently issued a white paper on Information Integrity.
 The purpose of the paper is to define what information integrity means and provide context for it for users and preparers of information and providers of assurance on such information.
 The white paper focuses on what it means for information to have integrity and how information integrity can be achieved and maintained.

 The task force has developed mappings of the Trust Services Criteria to various frameworks to assist practitioners utilizing the SOC 2® reporting framework to report on additional subject matter.